 Mastoidectomy or mastoidectomy is a surgical procedure performed to remove mastoid cells.
-In this article, learn about the mastoidectomy in Turkey, its causes and when to resort to it.
+Learn about mastoidectomy in Turkey in this article.

-Mastoidectomy may be necessary when a middle ear infection (infection) extends to the mastoid bone.
+Surgery to resection and resection of the mastoid may be necessary when it extends Inflammation of the middle ear to the mastoid bone.

 The most common condition is a dermoid sinus that grows from the outer ear to the middle ear, known as a cholesteatoma.
 It causes ear infection with secretions and impaired hearing ability.
 The sinus grows slowly, usually over many years, and gradually erodes the bony structures around it.
 Thus, erosion of the bone can lead to hearing loss.
 Mastoidectomy is the best treatment.